 There are two ways to manage your anxiety.
 The first one is to learn a bunch of techniques to subdue it every time it comes up.
 The second is to unlearn the insecurities that trigger your anxiety in the first place so that form of anxiety simply never arises again.
 Which would you prefer?

-Learning: Acquiring new skills: how to ride a bike, new communication techniques, new breathing techniques.
+Learning is acquiring new skills: how to ride a bike, new communication techniques, new breathing techniques.
 Like “adding code” to the mind.

-Often people over-index on learning at the expense of unlearning.
+People often over-index on learning at the expense of unlearning.

 Similarly, most growth advice focuses on learning, not unlearning.
 You’ve probably heard advice like “learn to set boundaries”, “learn nonviolent communication”, “learn to be present”, “learn to say No”, “learn to handle conflicts well”, “learn to accept yourself”.
 Maybe you've even given this advice yourself.